'He shot my arm off': Elderly store owner opens fire on would-be robber in Norco

 Authorities said that at 2:45 a.m. on Sunday, four male suspects in a black BMW SUV attempted to rob Norco Market & Liquor, located in the 2800 block of Clark Avenue.

-Surveillance video obtained by FOX 11 shows a male suspect wearing a red and black sweatshirt and a ski mask entering the store before he points a rifle at the store owner who was behind the counter.
+Surveillance video that was first obtained by FOX 11 shows a male suspect wearing a red and black sweatshirt and a ski mask entering the store before he points a rifle at the store owner who was behind the counter.
 Noticing that the man entering the store was armed and wearing a mask, the 80-year-old store owner swiftly grabbed a shotgun from underneath the counter and opened fire on the suspect.
 The suspect is then seen fleeing the store.

 As the suspect ran out of the store, surveillance video from outside the establishment showed a second suspect inside the black SUV exiting the vehicle, also armed.
-On their way back to the getaway car, the suspect is heard shouting, "He shot my arm off."
+On their way back to the getaway car, the suspect is heard shouting, "He shot my arm off!"

 After noticing the first suspect running from the scene, both suspects got back into the vehicle and drove away.

 A second armed suspect fled the scene after the Norco store owner opened fire on the would-be robbers.